eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

     and econ and quantum chemistry and so on and on and on) but the minutiae. why did you make a flashcard of this Bible passage? why does it resonate with you?
+- your bookshelf
+  - if you have posted a pic of your bookshelf on twitter i have scanned all of it
+  - this is why i appreciate goodreads
+  - since i made a goodreads account, i've been reading a lot more
+  - you might say that reading in public is performative
+  - i counter that reading in private is solipsistic
+  - consider dante
+  - besides, goodreads, for all its many annoyances, is a uniquely tender social network
+  - finishing a book, and then seeing a friend on my feed mark it as "want to read", feels like a moment of closeness
+  - i have a friend who moved out of Sydney, and we don't talk often, because we have inconvenient timezones, but she likes all my book progress updates and I like all of hers. it's a nice way to stay in touch.
+I will probably never read that avant-garde novel, but I'm glad you're reading it.
+You continue to exist.
+I exist.